The Cloud Messenger (Holst): Translation to English

 Meghadūta was first translated into English in 1813 by H. H. Wilson.
 Holst initially based his text on a version by R.W.
 Frazer, which the composer had read in the 1890s.
 In the program for the work's first performance, Holst included a note of thanks to Frazer for permission to make use of his version.
 In 1907, he purchased a version edited by Pandit Nabin Chandra Vidyaranta.
 Holst's copy is now in St Paul's Girls School, where he taught music.
 Holst scholar Raymond Head observes that the composer took care to avoid including any of the erotic elements from the original Sanskrit texts.

 Movements

-Imogen Holst's listing of the work suggests a duration of 38 minutes.
+Imogen Holst's listing of the work suggests a duration of approximately 38 minutes.
 It is performed in the following sequence: